rinnesamu/Pikatilaussysteemi/README.md

 This is a school project for electronic food ordering software that can be used by restaurants or cafes!

-Kouluprojekti elektroniselle pikatilausohjelmistolle, joka esimerkiksi pikaruokalat tai kahvilat voivat käyttää!
+Kouluprojekti elektroniselle pikatilausohjelmistolle, joka esimerkiksi pikaruokalat tai kahvilat voivat käyttää! testi